AnggaR96s/Reforestation/README.md

-## What do you call a criminal going down the stairs?
-Condescending
+## Why do bees hum?
+Because they don't know the words.